eliasventre/cardamom/README.md

 # CARDAMOM

 CARDAMOM is an executable gene regulatory network (GRN) inference method, adapted to time-course scRNA-seq datasets.
-The algorithm consists in calibrating the parameters of a mechanistic model of gene expression: the simulation of the model, once calibrated, allows to reproduce the dataset used for inference.
+The algorithm consists in calibrating the parameters of a mechanistic model of gene expression: the calibrated model can then be simulated, which allows to reproduce the dataset used for inference.
 The inference method has been introduced in [[1](#Ventre2021)].
 It has been benchmarked along with other GRN inference tools and applied to a real dataset in [[2](#Ventre2023)].
 The simulation part is based on the [Harissa](https://github.com/ulysseherbach/harissa) package.

 ### Dependencies